My shopping cart

-Add some shaved slices over the top soft scrambled eggs and serve with toast when you feel like a fancier breakfast.
+Add some shaved slices over the top of soft-scrambled eggs and serve with toast when you feel like a fancier breakfast.

-White truffles are more delicate than burgundy and also much more expensive.
+White truffles are more delicate than black and also much more expensive.
 They have hint of sweetness and allium flavor in addition to their earthiness, and pairs= well with a multitude of dishes.

 Add slices to the top of simple potato, pasta, and risotto dishes.
 You can also add thin slices on top of toasted bread and cheese for a decadent antipasti.